 There is no certain way to tell which scenario is most likely or which one will eventually occur.
 I would, however, refrain from dismissing the worst-case one so easily.
 Almost no one saw the Great Recession coming, yet it came anyway.
 Pundits on cable news and spokespeople from financial institutions consistently place way too much faith in our economy and overlook problems.
 In many ways, our economy is weaker now than it was 12 years ago.
 The fact that the government has exhausted so many of its options before the recession has even begun is worrisome.
 Tens of millions of people in this country could see their lives ruined, and another generation of young people could see their futures crippled.
 The risks of the coronavirus recession necessitate the government containing this pandemic and downturn quickly and efficiently.
 Whether the Trump administration and current Congress can accomplish this feat is, unfortunately, debatable.

-Kevin Sciackitano is a first-year C.L.E.G. major in the School of Public Affairs.
-He is the Deputy Editor for Economics for the Agora.
+Katharine Sciackitano is a first-year C.L.E.G. major in the School of Public Affairs.
+She is the Deputy Editor for Economics for the Agora.

 Image courtesy Shealah Craighead, Creative Commons